-Money market accounts are similar to savings accounts, but often pay higher interest and may carry certain restrictions, such as a minimum balance or a limited number of transactions allowed per month.
-The goal for the account holder is to receive more interest with less risk.
+The goal for a money market account holder is to receive more interest with less risk.
 These accounts are historically favored by conservative investors who seek a guaranteed return on their money.
 They are the “boring” part of many a balanced investment portfolio.

-To my mind — and I may be wrong here — a money-market account is like an intermediate stage between a savings account and certificate of deposit.
-It’s less liquid than a savings account, but moreso than a CD.
+A money-market account is like an intermediate stage between a savings account and certificate of deposit.
+It’s less liquid than a savings account, but more so than a CD.

 In the end, I’m not sure it’s important for the average person to use the mental energy to differentiate between money market accounts and other accounts.
 As long as you search for the best interest rates for your particular needs, you should be fine, regardless of whether your use a savings account or a money market account.